-The parameters of the assigned group EDP epoch, are returned to the CPE non-AP MLD through an EDP element in the (Re) Association Response frame. (#1093, 1343) (#1065)(#1344).
+The parameters of the assigned EDP group are returned to the CPE non-AP MLD through an EDP element in the (Re) Association Response frame. (#1093, 1343) (#1065)(#1344).
+If no EDP element is included in the (Re)Association Response frame, the CPE non-AP MLD is not assigned to any EDP group.

-The CPE non-AP MLD (or any of its affiliated STAs) may request to create a new group EDP epoch by sending an EDP Request frame with Epoch request field indicating “Create” and indicating the parameters for the group EDP epoch in the EDP Epoch Setting field.
+The CPE non-AP MLD may request to create a new EDP group by sending an EDP Request frame with Epoch Request field indicating “Create” and indicating the parameters for the EDP group to be created in the EDP Epoch Setting field.

+The CPE AP MLD may create the new EDP group with the received parameters.
+Alternatively, the CPE AP MLD may allocate the CPE non-AP MLD to an already existing EDP group with similar parameters.
+This may be signalled to the CPE non-AP MLD in an EDP Response frame indicating in the Status field, SUCCESS_SIMILAR_EPOCH, and providing the EDP Epoch Setting field with the parameters of the EDP group. (#1013, 1014, 1015, 1062, 1066, 1115, 1167, 1170)

+Note: In this context, an EDP group with “similar parameters” refers to an existing EDP group whose epoch duration is equal or smaller than the one requested by the CPE non-AP MLD (i.e., most privacy-preserving).
+This choice is made while ensuring adherence to any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in (Re) Association Request frame.

-The CPE AP MLD (or any of its affiliated APs) may create the new group with the received parameters.
-Alternatively, the CPE AP MLD (or any of its affiliated APs) may allocate the CPE non-AP MLD (or any of its affiliated STAs) to an already existing group with similar parameters.
-This may be signalled to the CPE non-AP MLD (or any of its affiliated STAs) in an EDP Response frame indicating in the Status field, SUCCESS_SIMILAR_EPOCH, and providing the EDP Epoch Setting field with the parameters of the group epoch. (#1013, 1014, 1015, 1062, 1066, 1115, 1167, 1170) Once the CPE non-AP MLD is associated (#1172) and has been assigned a group EDP epoch.
-It may desire to join a different group EDP epoch.
-Information on the available group EDP epochs is distributed periodically by the CPE AP MLD (or any affiliated AP) transmitting EDP Group Parameter frames (#1345).
-To join a different group, the CPE non-AP MLD (or any of its affiliated STAs) may send an EDP Epoch Request frame, indicating “Join” in the Epoch Request field and providing the EDP Epoch Setting field indicating the parameters of the group EDP epoch it desires to join. (#1013, 1014, 1015, 1062, 1066, 1115, 1167, 1170)
+Once the CPE non-AP MLD is associated (#1172) and has been assigned an EDP group, it may request to join a different EDP group.
+Information on the available EDP group(s) may be distributed periodically by the CPE AP MLD transmitting EDP Group Parameter frames (#1345).
+To join a different EDP group, the CPE non-AP MLD sends an EDP Epoch Request frame, indicating “Join” in the Epoch Request field and providing the EDP Epoch Setting field indicating the parameters of the EDP group it requests to join. (#1013, 1014, 1015, 1062, 1066, 1115, 1167, 1170)

-If the CPE AP MLD (or any of its affiliated APs) can fulfil the request, it will include the CPE non-AP MLD (or any of its affiliated STA) in the new group EDP epoch and remove it from the previous group EDP epoch.
-The result of the operation may be indicated to the CPE non-AP MLD (or any of its affiliated STAs) through an EDP Response frame.
-This frame may include a Status field indicating the operation result and an optional EDP Epoch Setting to indicate the parameters of the new joined groupAt any point in time, CPE AP MLD may request the associated CPE non-AP MLD to transition to a different group EDP epoch, by sending an EDP Request frame to the associated CPE non-AP MLD with EDP request field set to “Join” and including the EDP Epoch Setting field with the parameters of the suggested group EDP epoch.
-The CPE non-AP MLD may report the status of the operation by responding with an EDP response field.
+If the CPE AP MLD can fulfil the request, it will include the CPE non-AP MLD in the new EDP group and remove it from the previous EDP group.
+The result of the operation is indicated to the CPE non-AP MLD through an EDP Response frame.
+This frame includes a Status field, “SUCCESS”, indicating the operation result and an optional EDP Epoch Setting field to indicate the parameters of the newly joined group.

+At any point in time, the CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EDP group, by sending an EDP Request frame to the associated CPE non-AP MLD with EDP request field set to “Join” and including the EDP Epoch Setting field with the parameters of the suggested EDP group.
+The CPE non-AP MLD may report the status of the operation by responding with an EDP Response frame.
+This operation allows the CPE AP MLD to reorganize the EDP groups in use.
+Following this reorganization, the resulting EDP groups should maintain the same level of restrictiveness or be even more restrictive, i.e., shorter epoch durations, while also respecting any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in (Re) Association Request frame.